mojimoon/CityU-CS/README.md

 Please understand that:

 > [!WARNING]
-> - The notes are for personal study and may contain errors or omissions.
-Please use your own judgment when using them.
+> - The notes are for personal study use and may not be complete or fully accurate.
+Always refer to official, up-to-date course materials provided by instructors.
 > - The code is provided for educational purposes only.
 Please adhere to academic integrity principles.
-> - In an effort to respect the intellectual property of others, no copyrighted materials are included in this repository.
+> - Copyrighted materials (e.g., course slides, textbooks) are not included.

 ## Folder Structure